Optickal/Youtubetest/README.md

 ### Usage
-Paste this URL: 'https://raw.githubusercontent.com/naveenland4/YouTube_to_m3u/main/youtube.m3u or http://youtubetv.ga/' to any player which supports M3U playlists
+Paste this URL: 'https://raw.githubusercontent.com/naveenland4/YouTube_to_m3u/main/youtube.m3u' to any player which supports M3U playlists

 ### Run the tool on your local machine
 ``` bash